Creating and Running a Yii 2 Project in ServBay

 TIP

-Composer: ServBay already includes the Composer tool, so there’s no need to install it separately.
-You can use the
+Composer: ServBay comes with Composer pre-installed, so you don’t need to install it separately.
+You can run the

 composer

-command directly in your terminal.Create a Project Directory: Open your terminal, navigate to ServBay’s default web root, and create a new project directory.
+command directly from your terminal.Create Project Directory: Open a terminal, navigate to ServBay’s default web root, and create a new project folder.

 bashcd /Applications/ServBay/www mkdir servbay-yii2-app cd servbay-yii2-app